earthdaily/EDA-Documentation/Console/CatalogUI.md

 ![EarthPlatform Map Slider Right](../Images/CatalogUI/MapSliderRight.png)

-Now, there are some slider options to help you see the relative difference or similarity between the image and the base-map.
+Now, there are some slider options to help you adjust the opacity

 | S. No.    | Label     | Description       |